wudithu08/icc-AL-CS-2021/LectureNotes/readme.md

    a.
 What is the sequential search?
       It is a searching technique.

    b.
-How is it works?
+How it works?
-      When we searching in a list, we need to search the item each by each, starting with the first element.
+      We need to search the item each by each, starting with the first element.
 If we run out of  items, we have discovered that the item we were searching for was not present.
       It can be efficitient to find a not prensent element in an oredered list.
 If the item we are looking for is present in the list, the chance of it being in any one of the n positions is still the same as before.
 In an ordered list, we still looking for it untill we find the item beyond it, then we can stop, and say that the item is not present.

    c.
 The number of trials